 Species: Lama guanacoe - guanaco

 *New anatomical and DNA evidence on the relationship between Artiodactyla (even-toed ungulates) and Cetacea (whales and dolphins) recently led to a merging of the two orders into a new group, Cetartiodactyla (Montgelard, 1997; reviewed in Kulemzina, 2009).
-As of October 2012, experts have not yet agreed on whether to define Cetartiodactyla as an official taxonomic order, replacing Artiodactyla and Cetacea.
+As of October 2012, experts had not agreed on whether to define Cetartiodactyla as an official taxonomic order that would replace Artiodactyla and Cetacea.
 Some continue to list camels in the order Artiodactyla (Franklin, 2011) or use the term Cetartiodactyla without defining it as an order (IUCN, 2008).

 Taxonomic History and Nomenclature

 Domestic Bactrian camel

-- First classified by Linnaeus as Camelus bactrianus in 1758
+First classified by Linnaeus as Camelus bactrianus in 1758